TarcisioPhilips/mcp-server-poc/README.md

 This project demonstrates how to create and use a Model Context Protocol (MCP) server that can provide custom tools and resources to AI assistants like Claude and others that support the MCP standard.
 The server includes:

-- Simple math operations (addition)
-- Dynamic greeting resource
+- Documentation search tool for LangChain, LlamaIndex, and OpenAI
-- Web crawling capability using the crawl4ai library
+- Web crawling capability
+- Integration with Google Search API

 ## Requirements

-- Python 3.8+
+- Python 3.11
-- Required packages:
+- Required packages listed in requirements.txt
-  - mcp
-  - crawl4ai

-## Installation
+## Installation and Setup

 1. Clone this repository: